 You think your pool might have a leak.
-Before you begin looking at pool leak repair, be sure that you are losing water to a leak, not to evaporation or splashing.
+Before you begin looking at Pool Leak Repair in Lake Travis, TX, be sure that you are losing water to a leak, not to evaporation or splashing.

-You need to locate that pool leak in Lake Travis.
+You need to locate that Pool Leak in Lake Travis, TX.
 There are several ways to try to locate the pool leak.

 Walk around the perimeter of the pool.
-Walk the area between the pool and the pool motor housing.
-Wet or soggy ground will give you the general location of the leak.
+Walk the area between the pool and the Pool Motor Housing.
+The wet or soggy ground will give you the general location of the leak in Lake Travis, TX.

-If the water stays level at the skimmer, the pool leak in Lake Travis is likely in the skimmer or filtration system.
+If the water stays level at the skimmer, the pool leak in Lake Travis, TX is likely in the Skimmer Or Filtration System.
 If the water stays level at the light fixture, then the leak is at the light.
 If the water level goes below the light fixture, your pool leak is probably in the pool wall, drain, or floor.

 **This method should not be used on a pool with a vinyl liner.

 With the pump motor and filter system turned off, drop a few drops of food coloring or liquid dye into the water.
-The dye will be pulled in the direction of the leak.
+The dye will be pulled in the Direction Of The Leak in Lake Travis, TX.
 This test might need to be repeated to accurately locate the pool leak.

-However, a pool leak in the skimmer itself may require a pool skimmer replacement.
-In Lake Travis, pool skimmer replacement is a job for the professionals because the leak may actually be part of the backend of the filtration system.
+However, a pool leak in the skimmer itself may require a Pool Skimmer Replacement.
+In Lake Travis, TX, pool skimmer replacement is a job for the professionals because the leak may actually be part of the backend of the filtration system.
 A professional can detect and repair or replace the system parts that are causing the leak.

 A pool leak at the light level may be from a break in the seal, or it could be from a crack in the fixture niche.
-Use the color test to determine the location of the pool leak.
-If there is a crack in the fixture niche, call a pool repair specialist.
+Use the color test to determine the Location of The Pool Leak.
+If there is a crack in the fixture niche, call a Pool Repair Specialist in Lake Travis, TX.

-A pool leak in an inground pool, whether at the drain or the light or any other level, may require removing part of the pool decking.
-On the other hand, an inground pool leak may also require resurfacing.
+A pool leak in an inground pool, whether at the drain or the light or any other level, may require removing Part Of The Pool Decking.
+On the other hand, an inground pool leak may also require resurfacing in Lake Travis, TX.

-Often a swimming pool leak repair is resolved by a pool plumbing repair in Lake Travis.
+Often a swimming pool leak repair is resolved by a Pool Plumbing Repair in Lake Travis, TX.
 If your pool leak appears to be in the pool pump system, contact a professional pool service and repair company.